alexs2112/TerminalHero/README.md

 - Print the correct post-resistance damage numbers in ability effects before the damage is dealt (in case they die)
 - Figure out a concise way to let party members know that their allies are the players party
 - When balancing, increase all numbers by a bit.
 This will allow resistances to actually be felt (10% resistance doesn't matter if the damage is like 4)
+- Allow certain boss enemies act several times in a row

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)